Falling is something that we’re all pretty adept at.

 Forget about looking “weak” and stop focusing on what your friends are and are not wearing.

 There’s nothing wrong with wearing a helmet or some pads.
-It could save your life.
+It could save you from broken bones and may possibly save your life.

 How to Fall Correctly on a Skateboard